mcevoypeter/2020-aut-cs340lx/labs/21-user-processes/README.md

 ## Processes

 Last lab built a single, trivial `init` process.
+This lab will:

+   0. Increase your r/pi memory size so that it's worth managing.
-This lab will: Build a more full-fledged version so we can have more than one process, give it ownership of resources, share ownership, and handle exceptions in your library OS.
+   1. Build a more full-fledged version so we can have more than one process, give it ownership of resources, share ownership, and handle exceptions in your library OS.

 It may help clarify various magic numbers later to keep the following derivation in mind: